34-Year-Old First Baseman – Free Agent

 Corey Hart Contract Information:

-Agreed to a one-year contract with the Mariners in December of 2013.
+Agreed to a one-year, $2.5 million contract with the Pirates in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Corey Hart – simply subscribe now.